-\RV{As mentioned above, although many works focus on optimizing the reliability, latency, and service rate in low-latency systems, there is a lack of comprehensive analysis of the fundamental tradeoff, i.e., reliability-latency-rate tradeoff, in the FBL regime.} In our previous work \cite{YLTCOM}, the gain-conservation equation was derived to characterize the relationships between the \RV{reliability gain, real-time gain, and service-rate gain}.
-However, in \cite{YLTCOM}, only bounded random \RV{arrivals were} considered, which \RV{is equivalent to} the deterministic arrival \RV{under} the high-SNR assumption. \RV{Moreover, the conclusions in \cite{YLTCOM} did not discuss the influence of high SNR on the FBC.} Thus, there is still \RV{a need for rigorous analysis of} the reliability-latency-rate tradeoff in low-latency communication systems with FBC and random arrivals.
+As mentioned above, although many works have sought to optimize the reliability, latency, and service rate in low-latency systems, there remains a gap in the comprehensive analysis of the fundamental tradeoff, namely the reliability-latency-rate tradeoff, in the FBL regime.
+In our previous work \cite{YLTCOM}, the gain-conservation equation was derived to characterize the relationships between the reliability gain, real-time gain, and service-rate gain.
+However, \cite{YLTCOM} only considered bounded random arrivals, which is equivalent to the deterministic arrival under the high-SNR assumption.
+Moreover, the conclusions in \cite{YLTCOM} did not account for the influence of high SNR on the FBC rate.
+Therefore, there is still a need for a rigorous analysis of the reliability-latency-rate tradeoff in low-latency communication systems, particularly with FBC and random arrivals.

 In this paper, we characterize the fundamental tradeoff between reliability, latency, and rate in low-latency systems with FBC.
-Specifically, we start the analysis from the analysis for the high-SNR slope of EC in the FBL regime.
+Specifically, we begin by analyzing the high-SNR slope of EC in the FBL regime.
 We consider two classical scenarios including transmission over an AWGN channel and a Nakagami-$m$ fading channel.
-First, we consider the case in which the error probability is fixed to determine the service-rate gain, which is the derivative of the EC to the logarithm of the SNR.
-Based on this result, we further consider the case in which the error probability is a function of SNR.
-The reliability gain and real-time gain are then defined as the derivatives of logarithms of error probability and DVP to the logarithm of the SNR.
-Then, the revised gain-conservation equation is characterized over the AWGN channel and fading channel.
-Moreover, a discussion of the tradeoff between the error probability and latency is provided for the AWGN channel.
-For efficiently evaluating the EC in the FBL regime, a Laplace's-method-based EC approximation approach is proposed to derive the analytical expression of EC.
-Based on the discussion on the fixed-power allocation scheme, we further propose the EC approximation for certain kinds of channel-gain-based power allocation schemes, while its generalization to the systems with the simple retransmission mechanism is also presented.
+First, we consider the case in which the error probability is fixed to determine the service-rate gain, defined as the derivative of EC with respect to the logarithm of the SNR.
+Based on this result, we further explore the case in which the error probability is a function of SNR.
+The reliability gain and real-time gain are then defined as the derivatives of logarithms of error probability and DVP with respect to the logarithm of the SNR.
+Subsequently, we derive the revised gain-conservation equations for both AWGN and fading channels.
+Additionally, a detailed discussion of the tradeoff between the error probability and latency is provided for the AWGN channel.
+For efficiently evaluating EC in the FBL regime, we propose a Laplace's-method-based EC approximation approach to derive an analytical expression for EC.
+Based on the discussion on the fixed-power allocation scheme, we further extend our analysis to consider the EC approximation for certain kinds of channel-gain-based power allocation schemes, with a generalization to systems incorporating the simple retransmission mechanism.